isomerpages/csc-knowledge/_digital-issue-10/Prioritisation.md

 <p>Decisions about prioritisation take place at different levels.
 Strategic decisions shape the overall direction and focus of an organisation, which have implications for departmental-level objectives.
 Decisions must then be made at the team and individual levels about how to prioritise between potentially new streams of work that are important to organisational strategy vis-à-vis continuing efforts on current projects and maintaining high standards in ongoing operations.</p>

 <p>While we recognise the need to prioritise, it is not easy to do well in practice.
-Find out more about&nbsp;[the top 5 challenges that public service officers face with prioritisation](https://www.csc.gov.sg/docs/default-source/ethos/ethos-digital-issue-10/prioritisation-challenges.pdf).</p>
+Find out more about <a href="/files/prioritisation-challenges.pdf">the top 5 challenges that public service officers face with prioritisation.</a></p>